Why you are thinking about Pot Value wrong

 About the Author: Sean Arbow

-Sean has been obsessed with circuit designing for 17+ years, He is our custom shop builder and has made tens of thousands of kits for people, including some very high-profile musicians.
+Sean has been obsessed with circuit designing for 20+ years, He was our custom shop builder and has made tens of thousands of kits for people, including some very high-profile musicians.
 He's the style of nerd your favorite local tech fanboys about

 Want to learn more? check out this page!